AdobeDocs/campaign.en/help/v8/send/personalization-blocks.md

 ## Create custom personalization blocks {#create-custom-personalization-blocks}

+>[!IMPORTANT]
+>
+>If a custom personalization block references an external URL (for example, an externally-hosted image), that URL must be added to the instance's approved URL allow list, or the corresponding resource will not be loaded.
+As a Campaign Administrator, use the Control Panel to add and manage allow-listed URLs.
+See [Add URL permissions](https://experienceleague.adobe.com/en/docs/control-panel/using/instances-settings/url-permissions){target="_blank"} for steps.

 You can define new personalized content blocks to be inserted from the personalization icon.

 To create a personalization block, follow the steps below: